Rocket Pro Assist: Automating Broker-Underwriter Workflows

 User Research Process and Plan

-I proposed prioritizing these frequently asked, lower-effort questions because they would introduce the least room for error, allowing us to focus on the long-term strategy of building trust with brokers in our AI-powered systems.
-This was important for us because these tools would be among our first AI implementations for mortgage brokers, and first impressions can be critical in user experience.
+I focused on identifying frequently asked, lower-effort questions that introduce the least room for error, reinforcing our long-term strategy of building trust with brokers in our AI-powered systems.
+Since this tool would be among our first AI experiences for mortgage brokers, their first impressions were critical.
+Starting small would enable us to troubleshoot and adapt the tool to user needs early.

 Research Questions